 - Blizard Institute (Satellite)

-The Human Tissue Authority has Codes of Practice and Standards that provide practical guidance for carrying out activities within the scope of the HTA’s remit.
+The HTA has Codes of Practice and Standards that provide practical guidance for carrying out activities within the scope of the Act’s remit.